 Sensex follows a methodology similar to that of Nifty.
 Sensex is calculated based on a free-float market capitalisation method.
 Therefore, akin to Nifty, this index is also reflective of the total market value of the 30 constituents in relation to its base period, i.e. 1978-79.

 Furthermore, companies that are included in the calculation of this index must be existing participants in the top 100 list of BSE per market capitalisation.
-Moreover, each constituent must have a weight regarding free-float, which is 0.5% of said index.
+Moreover, each constituent must have a weight regarding free-float, that is 0.5% of said index.
 Alongside these criteria, a company’s stocks should have a trading history of at least 1 year and must have traded on every trading day of that period to qualify as a constituent.

 For calculating Sensex, it is first required to calculate the market capitalisation of each company applying the same formula as mentioned above.
 Secondly, to calculate the free-floating market capitalisation one needs to multiply the derived market capitalisation with a free-float factor.